VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 in the command is provided by the user of the system through the UI, and some of the information is retrieved from the read-model.
-For example, the UI builds a list of orders by querying the read-model, the user selects one of those orders and modifies the list of Attendees associated with that order.
-The UI then sends the command that contains the list of Attendees associated with the order to the write-model for processing.
+For example, the UI builds a list of orders by querying the read-model, the user selects one of those orders and modifies the list of attendees associated with that order.
+The UI then sends the command that contains the list of attendees associated with the order to the write-model for processing.

 However, because of eventual consistency, it is possible that the